nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 - the value must be a URI as specified in the following section which points to a JSON document as specified in the one after.

-### Metdata URIs
+### Metadata URIs

 URIs are used here first to locate metadata contents, but the format may be reused in other similar cases for instance in extensions to this specification.

-See the specification an URI's generic format:
+See the specification of a URI's generic format:
 <https://tools.ietf.org/html/rfc3986>

 In the context of this specification, valid schemes include: